-We are a different kind of Estate Planning and Small Business law firm
+We are a different kind of Small Business and Estate Planning law firm

 It is not enough for a law firm to say they are different.
 They actually have to be different, to come from a totally different mindset, to have a totally different business model, and to have a totally different way of working with clients.
 We don’t just say we are different – we actually are.

-The traditional experience, whether you are looking for estate planning or small business law, is to go to an attorney when you need something specific handled, like a will or a trust, or incorporation documents or a contract drafted.
+The traditional experience, whether you are looking for small business law or estate planning, is to go to an attorney when you need something specific handled, like incorporation documents or a contract drafted, or a will or a trust.
 That attorney listens attentively, drafts whatever it is that you need, charges you for the document (and you may or may not have known the cost in advance), and then you go your merry way.